Terms of business when exercising your legal right to buy the freehold from your landlord

 The average process takes between 12-52 weeks.Who will carry out the work

 Our team has over 20 years of collective experience in delivering high quality work in all matters relating to conveyancing.
-We have two members of the team who may work on your matter.
-They are Ms Davinder Salhan, Consultant Solicitor and a Conveyancing Assistant.
+We have three members of the team who may work on your matter.
+They are Ms Davinder Salhan, Solicitor, and Conveyancing Assistants Kari Beharrell and Zaynab Majid.

 Scope of our Services